 A hike to the top of this 300,000-year-old crater will leave you breathless, and that’s not just because of the 560 feet elevation gain within .8 miles.
 The views at the crater’s peak are arguably the best in Hawaii, so much so in fact that they were once used as a lookout by the U.S. military to protect the island from attacks.
 Although they now sit abandoned, bunkers from those military days still remain at the top of Diamond Head State Monument, offering a perfect platform for whale watching for humpbacks during winter months.

 INSIDER TIPMake sure to start your hike before 4:30 pm, so you have enough time to make it to the top and back before the gates close at 6 pm.

 Related: Fodor’s Honolulu Guide

 WHERE: Colorado Springs, Colorado

 The vibrant, red rock formations that fill this National Natural Landmark defy geology with their monumental size and artistic shapes.
-It took more than 300 million years for the elements to carve out the main formations of the Garden of the Gods, including the Three Graces, the Siamese Twins, and the Kissing Camels.
-The park is open to the public every day from 5 am to 9 pm for hiking, biking, climbing, and guided walks with park rangers.
+It took more than 300 million years for the elements to carve out the main formations of the Garden of the God’s Visitor and Nature Center, including the Three Graces, the Siamese Twins, and the Kissing Camels.
+The park is open to the public daily for hiking, biking, climbing, and guided walks with park rangers.